SvenLieber/website/content/publication/policy-compliant-data-processing-rdf-based-restrictions-for-data-protection.en.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Policy-compliant data processing: RDF-based restrictions for data-protection" publication_short = "Policy-compliant data processing"
+publication = "To appear in the Proceedings of the Doctoral Consortium at ISWC 2019" publication_short = "To appear in the Proceedings of the Doctoral Consortium at ISWC 2019"

 # Abstract and optional shortened version.
 abstract = ""